The dangers of xylazine – aka “tranq”

 The main takeaway

 It’s important to be aware of the risk of xylazine in drugs that are purchased illegally or online.
-If you or someone you love needs help with opioid addition, talk to a health care provider.
+If you or someone you love needs help with opioid addiction, talk to a health care provider.

 Find a doctor